-Ingeborg looks in the mirror and sees a young woman in a white summer dress grazing her ankles, caressing her body like a soft breeze.
+Ingeborg looks in the mirror and sees a young woman in a white summer dress caressing her ankles, draping her body like a soft breeze.

 “He loves me, he loves me not,” repeats through her head, “he will have me, he will not.”

 She feels dizzy with emotion and stumbles a little to sit down.
-At the leaded window, on the second floor, she looks out to watch the comings and goings of her town’s citizens.
+At the leaded window, on the second floor, she looks out to watch the comings and goings of the town citizens.
 Soon, he will show up in his Sunday finest to pay a visit.

-How lovely the day is, she notices, with cotton clouds on a velvet blue sky and with the spring leaves from the linden trees making a faint sound like soft rain.
+How lovely the day is, she notices, with cotton clouds on a velvet blue sky, with spring leaves from the linden trees making a faint sound like soft rain.

 People are celebrating the end of WWI, and men and women are eager to marry, to settle down, and to start a family.
 Erik is on his way to ask for her hand in marriage.

 Her thoughts drift away from the present to the past and to the future.
 Last Sunday, Paul, in his perfectly tailored blue suit, lighting up his pale grey eyes, showed up to ask for her hand in marriage and she wanted to say yes on the spot, but her father postponed their reply.
 She knows her father is leaning towards Erik who as the heir of a tobacco empire is able to secure the right future for her.
 Erik’s father is a millionaire from selling fine cigars.

 Paul, on the other hand, is the son of the local draper who by suiting up the bourgeoisie in town makes a decent living, but according to her father, cigars burn up faster than fancy suits.